BMW X3 review

 The BMW X3’s seats aren’t quite so high tech – they don’t even come with electric adjustment as standard – but at least they’re trimmed in leather and give you plenty of space to stretch out.
 There’s room in the back for three adults to sit side-by-side too, if not quite as comfortably in the roomier Mercedes GLC, and the BMW’s big boot is just the thing for carrying lots of bulky luggage.

 The new BMW X3 might look pretty much identical to the old model but it’s packed with high-tech goodies that help make it easier and more relaxing to drive.

-Just as impressive as the BMW’s load-carrying abilities are its range of petrol and diesel engines.
-There aren’t a great deal to choose from, but they’re all punchy, economical and very quiet on the move.
+Just as impressive as the BMW’s load-carrying abilities are its range of engines.
+They’re all punchy, economical and very quiet on the move.

 Even without this powerful engine, the BMW X3 is more fun to drive than most family SUVs.
 It’ll lap up twisty country roads more confidently than the Audi Q5 and Mercedes GLC and it’s more relaxing to cruise in than the Alfa Romeo Stelvio when you’ve finished larking about and just want to head home.

 It feels right at home pottering around town, too, thanks to suspension which irons out bumps in the road nicely.
 You also get an eight-speed automatic gearbox as standard to help make light work of stop-start traffic – it’s one of the very best in the business.

 This certainly helps make the BMW X3 very relaxing to drive, but if that isn’t enough, you can get it with plenty of driver-assistance features which make cross-country trips even more stress-free.
 These features also contribute to making the BMW X3 one of the safest family SUVs on sale, and one that deserves a spot near the very top of your SUV wishlist.

 If you want to see how much you could save, have a look at the latest BMW X3 deals.